elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 Internal dependencies are the ones that are specific to your project.
 They usually don't make sense outside the scope of your project/company/organization.
 Most of the time, you want to keep them private, whether due to technical, economic or business reasons.

-If you have an internal dependency, Mix supports two methods of working with them: git repositories or umbrella projects.
+If you have an internal dependency, Mix supports two methods to work with them: git repositories or umbrella projects.

 For example, if you push the `kv` project to a git repository, you just need to list it in your deps code in order to use it: